 UVA Aquatic and Fitness Center (indoor)

 450 Whitehead Rd.

-University of Virginia students can enjoy the Aquatic and Fitness Center, which features an Olympic-sized pool and children’s pool, at a discount.
+University of Virginia students and members can enjoy the Aquatic and Fitness Center, which features an Olympic-sized pool and children’s pool, at a discount.

 Other offerings in Virginia that are a relatively short drive from Charlottesville include the Children's Museum of Richmond, the Science of Museum of Virginia (also in Richmond) and Amazement Square in Lynchburg.